 How long will it take to have my DNA tested?

-It usually takes around nine weeks for your DNA sample results to be sent to you.
+It usually takes around 14 weeks for your DNA sample results to be sent to you.
 The report is sent to you either by email or by post, whichever you would prefer.
 King’s College DNA Analysis (the laboratory responsible for testing your DNA) is happy to answer any questions you may have.

 You can contact King’s College DNA Analysis by phone or by email:

 If you quote your DCR reference number, messages can be left.

 Do I need to have my DNA tested to be on the Donor Conceived Register (DCR)?

 You can become a DCR registrant without having your DNA taken and tested.
 However, if you wish to test for likelihood of matches either with your donor, offspring or any half siblings, you will need to have your DNA taken and join the DNA database.

 Is the DNA database linked to any other register or database?

 No. The DNA database operated by the Donor Conceived Register (DCR) is independent and it is not linked to any other register.